-Wholesale deals in real estate provides quick cash profits with reduced risk.
+Wholesale deals in real estate provide quick cash profits with reduced risk.
 Just match up sellers and cash buyers (other investors).
 You don't need to hire contractors, complete repairs, or deal with picky buyers needing financing.
-Your credit is irrelevant and there are zero carrying costs.
+Your credit is irrelevant, and there are zero carrying costs.
 It's a fast start for beginners and a quick solution for experienced investors needing cash flow now.

 Control without ownership lets investors make money on properties they don't own because they are not selling the properties -they assign the contract (paperwork) that controls the property's sale.
-The contract's equitable interest gets assigned to your buyer (the assignee), and you collect an assignment fee and your buyer closes on the property.
-Provided that you use the correct contracts you'll instantly reduce risk because you never take possession or own the property; instead, you control it.
+The contract's equitable interest is assigned to your buyer (the assignee), and you collect an assignment fee, and your buyer closes on the property.
+Provided that you use the correct contacts, you'll instantly reduce risk because you never take possession or own the property; instead, you control it.

 Your first move is to find reliable cash buyers.

 Generate motivated seller leads, negotiate with the owner and get the purchase and sale contract signed.